carlos-dev-research/web-rag-chatbot/README.md

 - **Progressive Summarization:** Applying custom loops to summarize information progressively could help compress information and enable the LLM to produce better summaries.
 - **NoSQL Databases** For large scale applications NoSQL database could prove more suited for handling chat history, they are easier to scale horizontally and the consistency of the chat information is not critical
 - **Video Summarization:** the video summarization is not reliable as it depends on pytube and it constantly changing according to how Youtube changes its web request structure
+- **Authorization token:** For simplicity tokens were handle as query parameters in the request, for production environments, they should be handle in headers

 ## Prerequisites
 - A NVIDIA GPU compatible with CUDA.